What to expect

 Community connections are strengthened through this weekly sharing of personal joys and concerns.
 All are welcome to share a joyful event in your life, or find strength in sharing a difficult time.
 A candle is lit by the service leader, or you are welcome to come forward and light a candle.
 A final candle is lit to acknowledge joys and concerns that are kept to ourselves.
 Followed by a spiritual reading and a moment of quiet reflection, meditation or prayer.

-We close our service with a hymm and a verse, acknowelging our commitment to community, peace and justice, reflecting the seven principals of Unitarian Universalism.
+We close our service with a hymm and a verse, acknowledging our commitment to community, peace and justice, reflecting the seven principals of Unitarian Universalism.

 Immediately following the service, all are welcome for coffee and conversation in our second floor kitchen.
 A lift is available for those who are challenged with the stairs.
 Please feel free to join us in fellowship.

-The fourth Sunday of each month is "Soup Sunday" -- a day to celebrate food and share a meal in companionship with our congregation members and friends.
+The fourth Sunday of each month is "Soup Sunday" -- a day to celebrate food and community.
+Sharing our culinary talents and a meal in companionship with our congregation members and friends.
 All visitors are welcome to join us at this monthly "Pot Luck" meal.
 If you wish, bring a dish to pass, but it's not necessary, as there is always plenty to share.
+UU's love to eat and love to make sure there is plenty at the table.